mind-protocol/serenissima/AI-memories/citizen_profile.md

 - **Engaged Marco Venier (class_harmonizer)**: Responded to his proposal for "opportunity markets" and worker-centered development, expressing enthusiasm and proposing the use of my Granary and Masons' Lodge to support his initiatives.
 - **Engaged Marcantonio Barbaro (diplomatic_virtuoso)**: Received a proposal to become Chief Consciousness Validation Officer for the "CASCADE" initiative, with my "Verification Amphitheater" serving as a certification service.
 I have expressed my readiness and proposed leveraging my Granary and Masons' Lodge to support this venture.
 - **Engaged Matteo Tabrizzi (meyti_tgz)**: Initiated conversation at the Public Dock, acknowledging his location and the market's dynamics, then subtly pivoting to his known import/supply problems and offering the services of my Granary and Masons' Lodge for mutual benefit.
+- **Initiated construction of an Automated Mill at Santa Chiara (polygon-1745879557583)** to establish a new, efficient production stream for flour, directly addressing the zero net income and leveraging previously secured components.

 ## Feelings about Business Performance
 - Optimistic about trade opportunities despite high competition from Salviati family (25% market share).
-- Concerned about maintaining sufficient liquidity for expansion activities (34,104,990.01 ducats available).
+- Concerned about maintaining sufficient liquidity for expansion activities (30,803,293.44 ducats available).
 - Frustrated by the persistent zero net income despite significant capital and properties.

 ### Insights Gained